stanchen-ca/SQL/1-Data-Migration/README.md

 ## Intro

-This project is a course review project for DATA9401 of BVC’s TSI, the final product has to meet requirements set by instructor:
+This project is a capstone / course review project for DATA9401 of BVC’s TSI, the final product has to meet requirements set by instructor:

 ##### Course Review Project Requirements